 Focus and Scope

 Global Education Review is a forum for reporting approaches to and implications of educational practice, as well as the influence of social, economic, and political forces on educational practice in different countries or global regions.
-GER is published in thematic issues that reflect on policy and practice in educational settings in the United States and abroad.
+GER is published in thematic issues that reflect on historical and contemporary policy and practice in educational settings in the United States and abroad.
 Selected themes focus on issues that are relevant to the field of education. with implications for policy nationally and/or globally.

 As a generalist journal, GER strives to provide open access, clearly written articles that are free of technical jargon to policy makers and educators at all levels, including those directly involved with student learning on a daily basis.